Clifford-symmetric polynomials: Introduction

 In \cref{sec:superalgebra}, we start with a brief review on super algebras and the construction of a quiver Hecke Clifford superalgebra $\NHC(C)$ from \autocite{KKT:Quiver-Hecke-Superalgebras} in order to construct a faithful polynomial for $\NHC(C)$ along the lines of \autocite{KL:quantum-group-I} in \cref{sec:super-klr}.

 In \cref{sec:clifford-symmetric-polynomials}, we develop our theory of Clifford polynomials $\PolC(I)$ and Clifford symmetric polynomials $\SPolC(I)$.
 We show that the latter are generated by a generalisation of elementary symmetric polynomials and that $\PolC(I)$ is a free $\SPolC(I)$-module.
-Our main results, which are stated in \cref{prop:Clifford-Polynomials-free}, lead us to a super-analogue for the construction of cyclotomic quotients of the NilHecke algebra and for the cohomology rings of Grassmannians and flag varieties.
+Our main results, which are stated in \cref{prop:Clifford-Polynomials-free}, lead us to a super-analogue for the construction of cyclotomic quotients of the NilHecke algebra and for the cohomology rings of Grassmannians and flag varieties, which generalise from the purely odd constructions of the respective notions defined in \cite{EKL:odd-NilHecke},